Elle (Spanish pronoun): Origin

 The use of a neutral pronoun in Spanish has been demanded by non-binary and other gender-diverse individuals who do not feel comfortable using traditional masculine and feminine pronouns.
-Experts have indicated the relevance of using appropriate pronouns as a basis for respecting identity, visibility, and acceptance of non-binary or transgender individuals.
-The creation of a neutral pronoun would address the current lack of suitable pronouns for this community.
+Psychologists and activists have noted the importance of using appropriate pronouns as a basis for respecting the identity, visibility, and acceptance of non-binary or transgender individuals.
+The creation of a new, neutral pronoun is thought to be a way to address the current lack of suitable pronouns in the Spanish language for this community.

-Protester with a banner using the @ symbol in one of the demonstrations of the 15-M in Puerta del Sol, Madrid, Spain.
-The sign reads, in English, "The revolution is inside of us," with nosotros (us) neutralized as nosotr@s.
+Protester with a banner using the @ symbol during demonstrations of the 15-M movement in Puerta del Sol, Madrid, Spain.
+In English, the sign reads, "The revolution is in us", but with the gender of nosotros (us) neutralized with the form nosotr@s.

-Over the last few years, the increased visibility of gender-diverse individuals and the emergence of new forms of communication, such as websites, blogs, and social networks, allowed for new digital forms of expression and language.
+In recent years, the increased visibility of gender-diverse individuals and the emergence of new forms of communication, such as websites, blogs, and social networks, allowed for new digital forms of expression and language.
 One of the earliest examples of this was the adoption of the at symbol (@) to replace the gendered endings "-a" or "-o" in Spanish.
 Because of its shape, which resembles a combination of the letters "a" and "o", and its wide availability on keyboards, the symbol became one of the first mechanisms of gender neutrality in writing.
 However, its usage is limited to written communication.
 Similarly, the letter "x" has also been used to replace the gendered "-a" or "-o".
 Thus, pronouns like ellxs and ell@s were created.
 However, neither pronouns can be pronounced as they are written.
 This limitation creates difficulties for visually impaired individuals who rely on electronic communication systems that do not recognize these words, and individuals with learning disabilities like dyslexia.

-The use of "-e" as a gender neutral ending, replacing "-a" and "-o", has been proposed since at least 1976.
-This option began to gain popularity several decades later as an alternative to "-x" and "-@", as the use addressed their pronunciation issues.
-Thus, the pronoun elle, a combination of él and ella, emerged to refer to non-binary individuals and to serve as a grammatically neutral option when gender is not specified.
+The use of "-e" as a gender neutral ending for nouns and adjectives in Spanish, replacing the feminine "-a" and masculine "-o", has been proposed since at least 1976.
+This option began to gain popularity several decades later as an alternative to "-x" and "-@", as its use seemed to address the pronunciation issues surrounding the latter forms.
+Derived from this usage of "-e" on nouns and adjectives, the pronoun form of elle emerged as a combination of él and ella.
+This is intended to refer to non-binary individuals and to serve as a grammatically neutral option when gender is not specified.